Cathy Bodnar, Chief Compliance & Privacy Officer

 You have the right to a paper copy of this Notice.
 Copies of this Notice will be posted and available at each location where health services are provided.

-Other Users and Disclosure or Your Health Information
+Other Uses and Disclosure of Your Health Information

-All other uses and sharing of your health information will be done only with your written permission.
+All other uses and sharing of your health information not described in this Notice will be done only with your written permission.
+You may revoke that permission at any time by sending a request in writing to the Office of Corporate Compliance at the address below.

 We may change our privacy policies, procedures, and this Notice at any time.
 If we do change this Notice we reserve the right to make the revised or changed Notice effective for your health information we already have as well as any we get in the future.
 If we change this Notice, we will post the new Notice in common areas throughout our clinics or hospitals and on our Internet site at www.cookcountyhhs.org.